dyv-in/due-diligence/README.md

 ## Scoring Criteria
 <!-- ![Scoring Overview](link_to_your_screenshot) -->

 Below is a detailed breakdown of our scoring criteria.
+Note that we may change the weighting of these categories for the evalution of several projects within a given category.
+This can, at times, produce a more accurate result; such as the case of a project that lacks any sort of code, with reason.

-For more, please view our DD Overview Sheet, [here](https://docs.google.com/spreadsheets/d/1bRnF-qOaQLJqkO7p-c3ypTTW7-qxpJ5c5JbwWrGxAQE).
+Please view our DD Overview Sheet for more, available [here](https://docs.google.com/spreadsheets/d/1bRnF-qOaQLJqkO7p-c3ypTTW7-qxpJ5c5JbwWrGxAQE).

 | Category          | Weight | Sub-Criteria                    | Points Possible |
 |-------------------|--------|---------------------------------|-----------------|